puppeteer/puppeteer/docs/api.md

 This method runs `document.querySelector` within the frame and passes it as the first argument to `pageFunction`.
 If there's no element matching `selector`, the method throws an error.

-If `pageFunction` returns a [Promise], then `frame.$eval` would wait for the promise to resolve and return it's value.
+If `pageFunction` returns a [Promise], then `frame.$eval` would wait for the promise to resolve and return its value.

 Examples:
 ```js